Tangiwai disaster

-The Tangiwai disaster occurred at 10:21 p.m. on 24 December 1953 when a railway bridge over the Whangaehu River collapsed beneath an express passenger train at Tangiwai, North Island, New Zealand.
+The Tangiwai disaster was a railway accident that occurred at 10:21 p.m. on 24 December 1953, when a railway bridge over the Whangaehu River collapsed beneath an express passenger train at Tangiwai, North Island, New Zealand.
 The locomotive and the first six carriages derailed into the river, killing 151 people.
-The subsequent board of inquiry found that the accident was caused by the collapse of the tephra dam holding back nearby Mount Ruapehu's crater lake, creating a rapid mudflow (lahar) in the Whangaehu River, which destroyed one of the bridge piers at Tangiwai only minutes before the train reached the bridge.
-The volcano itself was not otherwise erupting at the time.
+The subsequent board of inquiry found that the accident was caused by the failure of the tephra dam holding back nearby Mount Ruapehu's crater lake, creating a rapid mudflow (lahar) in the Whangaehu River which destroyed one of the bridge piers at Tangiwai only minutes before the train reached the bridge.
+The volcano at Mount Ruapehu was not erupting at the time.
 The disaster remains New Zealand's worst rail accident.

 Bridge collapse

-On 24 December 1953, the 3 p.m. express train from Wellington to Auckland consisted of a KA class steam locomotive hauling eleven carriages: five second class, four first-class, a guard's van and a postal van.
-With 285 passengers and crew, the train was stated by a witness—the station agent at Tangiwai railway station—to have passed through on time at 10:20 pm at about 40 mph.
+On 24 December 1953, the 3 p.m. express train from Wellington to Auckland consisted of a KA class steam locomotive hauling 11 carriages: five second-class, four first-class, a Guard's van and a postal van.
+With 285 passengers and crew, the train was stated by a witness—the station agent at Tangiwai railway station—to have passed through right on time at 10:20 pm at about 40 mph.
 The specified maximum track speed between Hīhītahi (to the south of Tangiwai) and Ohakune (to the north) at the time was 50 mph.
-There was no evidence presented to the board of inquiry regarding any calculations made or indications of the speed of locomotive 949 either as it approached the incident site or at the time of the incident.
+There was no evidence presented to the board of inquiry regarding any calculations made or indications of the speed of the locomotive either as it approached the incident site or at the time of the incident.

-Approaching the bridge over the Whangaehu River at Tangiwai, in response either to Cyril Ellis, a passerby, standing by the track and waving a torch or on seeing the condition of the bridge, driver Charles Parker shut off steam and initiated an emergency air brake application, while his fireman, Lance Redman, shut off the oil supply valve for the fire.
+Approaching the bridge over the Whangaehu River at Tangiwai, in response either to passerby Cyril Ellis standing by the track and waving a torch or upon seeing the condition of the bridge, driver Charles Parker shut off steam and initiated an emergency air brake application, while his fireman, Lance Redman, shut off the oil supply valve for the fire.
 These actions can be assumed from the state of locomotive cab controls observed following the incident.
-However, these actions could not stop the train from running onto the bridge, which collapsed, sending the locomotive, its tender, and five second class carriages into the river.
-The leading first-class carriage teetered on the edge of the bridge before its coupling to the rest of the train snapped and it, too, rolled into the river.
-The remaining three first-class carriages, the guard's van, and the postal van remained on the track.
+However, these actions could not stop the train from running onto the bridge, which collapsed, sending the locomotive, its oil tender and the first five second-class carriages into the flooded river.
+The leading first-class carriage teetered over the edge of the bridge before its coupling to the rest of the train snapped and it rolled down into the river as well.
+The remaining last three first-class carriages, the guard's van and the postal van remained on the track.

-The death toll of 151 consisted of Parker, Redman, 148 second-class passengers, and one first-class passenger.
-Twenty of the bodies were never found and were presumed to have been carried 120 km downriver to the ocean.
-Among the dead was Nerissa Love, the fiancée of cricketer Bob Blair, who was playing in a test match in South Africa at the time.
+The death toll of 151 people consisted of Parker, Redman, 148 second-class passengers and one first-class passenger.
+Twenty of the bodies were never found and were presumed to have been carried 120 km downriver to the sea.
+Among the dead was Nerissa Love, the fiancée of cricketer Bob Blair, who was playing in a test match in South Africa at the same time.
 On going out to bat after his loss, Blair received a standing ovation.